-- 1. You will no longer receive documents in the mail; - 2.
-If you do not view and download your documents during the "free look" and within 15 days of when the court sends the e-mail notice, you will be charged for looking at the document(s); - 3.
-This service does not allow you to electronically file your documents; - 4.
-It will be your duty to regularly review the docket sheet of your case. - 5.
-You will still be required to serve paper documents on opposing counsel or pro se litigants by mail unless the parties agree to accept service by e-mail in lieu of a paper document or the document is one that is exempt from electronic case filing such as a sealed document. - 6.
+- 1. You will no longer receive documents in the mail. - 2.
+If you do not view and download your documents during the "free look" and within 15 days of when the court sends the e-mail notice, you will be charged for looking at the document (s). - 3.
+This service does not allow you to electronically file your documents. - 4.
+It will be your duty to regularly review the docket sheet of your case.
+(The docket sheet is the official record of all filings in a case.
+You can view the docket sheet, including images of electronically filed documents, using PACER or you can use one of the public access computers available in the Clerk's Office at the Court.) - 5.
+You will still be required to serve paper documents on opposing counsel or pro se litigants by mail unless the parties agree to accept service by e-mail in lieu of a paper document.
+If the document is one that is exempt from electronic case filing or the document is one that is not electronically viewable, such as a sealed document, then you must serve paper documents on opposing counsel or pro se litigants even if the parties agree to accept service by e-mail in lieu of a paper document.

 You will be responsible for immediately notifying the court in writing of any change of your e-mail address.